Maithili cinema: Recent developments

 In 2016, the Bollywood actress Neetu Chandra and her director brother Nitin Chandra took an initiative to revive the Maithili film industry with the production of the Maithili movie Mithila Makhan.
 It was first movie in the history of Maithili cinema to win National Film Award.
 It was promoted by the famous Bollywood stars Hrithik Roshan, Nawazuddin Siddiqui, Manoj Vajpayee, Vidya Balan, Sonu Sood and Jackie Shroff.

 On 2 November 2018, author and director Rupak Sharar released a Maithili movie Premak Basat on screens of different cinema theatres in the Mithila region.
 It was also released in Dubai, Qatar and Kuwait.
 It was a superhit Maithili film.
 It is said that the movie was the most expensive movie in the history of Maithili cinema.
 The budget of the movie was of 1 crore Indian rupees.
 The movie was produced in Mumbai.
 In the movie, international standard sound and visual technology were used.
 The songs of the movie became popular among audiences.

 Similarly the Maithili movie Jackson Halt was another superhit movie produced by Neetu Chandra in the year 2023 which was screened at the 55th edition of the International Film Festival of India (IFFI) 2024 held in Goa.
 It was a crime thriller movie in Maithili language.
 The Maithili film producer Neetu Chandra established her production house Champaran Talkies as well as created her own OTT platform Bejod to release regional Maithili movies.

 Image of the actor Durgesh Kumar in the Maithili movie Jackson Halt.

+Young filmmaker N. Mandal from a small village in Bihar has contributed to Maithili cinema.
+His film Rakhi Ke Laaj addresses social issues like the dowry system and focuses on family drama, targeting Maithili-speaking audiences.

 The Maithili film director Santosh Badal after the success of movie Kakhan Harab Dukh Mor, released another Maithili movie Raja Salhesh on the screens of theatres in the Mithila region in the year 2024.
 The movie was a superhit Maithili film of that year.
 A large numbers of audiences flocked to watch the movie in cinema theatres of the region.
 Apart from the Mithila region, the movie was also released on the screens of some multiplexes in the metropolitan cities of Mumbai and Delhi.

 In the year 2024, the first two-days Maithili International Film Festival was organised on 25–26 June at the Girija Hall in Janakpur city of the Mithila region in Nepal.
 It was held to promote the development of the Maithili film industry, Maithili language, literature and its culture.
 It was jointly organised by the Janakpurdham Sub-Metropolitan City and the Lok Sanchar Janakpurdham.
 It was inaugurated by the chief minister Satish Kumar Singh of Madhesh Pradesh in Nepal.

+Awards

+Maithili cinema has received increasing recognition at the National Film Awards.
+As of 2026, four Maithili films have won National Film Awards across the feature and non-feature film categories.